ChanJoon/mpcc/README.md

   - [x] : Modify `est_state_`, `reference_states_` with reference to CMPCC(*Update some states from last horizon*)
   - [ ] : ~~Implement `findNearestTheta` and `getGlobalCommand`~~ (Currently using target topics)
   - [x] : Fix `NaN` values from `predicted_states_(STATE::kVelT, 1)` and `(State::kAccT)`
-  - [ ] : Test roslaunch and parameter tuning
+  - [x] : Test roslaunch and parameter tuning
+  - [ ] : Fix unstable preicted trajectory and control inputs
+  - [ ] : Figure out how `Wlx` works in acado

 ### Cost function